sophongo/sophdoc/docs/en/admin/ghippo/install/login.md

 class success,fail k8s
 ```

 The user login screen is as shown in the figure below.
-For the specific login screen, please refer to the actual product.
+For the specific login screen, refer to the actual product.